loteoo/ks/README.md

 Make sure the file is executable. `chmod +x ~/path/to/ks`.

 </details>

+Now you can `git pull` to get updates, modify your running installation and contribute easily.

 You can also setup basic completions by adding `source <(ks completion)` to your shell profile.